leonardopaiva/leonardopaiva/README.md

 ## About Me

 I have a degree in Internet Systems and I am currently pursuing a postgraduate degree in Full Stack Development at PUC-Rio University.
-[Learn more about the program](https://especializacao.ccec.puc-rio.br/especializacao/desenvolvimento-full-stack){target="NOT _blank"}.
+[Learn more about the program https://especializacao.ccec.puc-rio.br/especializacao/desenvolvimento-full-stack](https://especializacao.ccec.puc-rio.br/especializacao/desenvolvimento-full-stack){target="NOT _blank"}.
 I have solid experience with Angular, and I am currently focused on learning more about front-end and back-end technologies, such as React and Node.js.

 ### Skills